Fanfic: Eakins Hard Reset

 - Zerg Rush: Luna ends up being killed this way unless Twilight convinces her to fetch the mane cast.

 A Stitch in Time provides examples of the following:

-However, Algae argues the same in Changing Lives when talking to Kicky.
+- Ironically, Algae argues the same in Changing Lives when talking to Kicky.
 "Enlighten me, how many ponies have you raped, exactly?
 With all those mind control tricks of yours?
 Tell me how you can still look down your muzzle at me and lecture me about 'rules' after that.
 At least all the ponies I've been with said yes."
-Note that this is earlier in the timeline than her date with Twilight.
-It remains to be seen how the above mentioned discussion will go.
+Which comes across as utterly hollow once you've read the chapters where she has no problem trying to get obviously reluctant ponies drunk enough to say yes.

 Whenever I made some little mistake I’d cut my own throat open to jump to the next loop if I thought it would save me an hour.

-Too Much Information: Twilight's reaction when Cloudy starts explaining why her former changeling double has been named Kicky.
+- Too Much Information: Twilight's reaction when Cloudy starts explaining falsely why her former changeling double has been named Kicky.